abdelrahman-hamdy/pod-web/docs/DEPLOYMENT_QUICK_START.md

 - [ ] Build assets: `npm run build`
 - [ ] Export database: `mysqldump -u user -p database > backup.sql`
 - [ ] Update `.env` for production
+- [ ] **Get your Hostinger temporary URL** (or domain)

+---

+## 🆓 Using Temporary Subdomain

+**No custom domain?** Hostinger provides a free temporary URL:
+- Log in to Hostinger Panel
+- Find your temporary subdomain: `yourusername.hostingersite.com`
+- Use this for testing!
+- You can switch to a custom domain later

 ---